Motzorongo Plantation Company: Parkyn and his family control the Motzorongo Plantation Company

-Dr. Parkyn and his family were the largest creditors of the company, holding a controlling interest with six of the fifteen voting seats among the majority bondholders.
-Parkyn spread the bonds among his father, mother, two sisters, and his wife to ensure the family’s majority control over financial decisions and company direction.
-With so much of his family’s money tied up in the venture, as well as the many Suggestion magazine investors, Dr. Parkyn was determined to maintain close control over the company’s operations.
-To maintain close oversight, Parkyn’s father, James Parkyn, moved to the plantation to manage its operations directly.
+Parkyn and his family were the largest creditors of the company, holding a controlling interest with six of the fifteen voting seats among the majority bondholders.
+Parkyn spread the bonds among his father, mother, two sisters, and his wife to ensure the family's majority control over financial decisions and company direction.
+With so much of his family's money tied up in the venture, as well as the many Suggestion magazine investors, Parkyn was determined to maintain close control over the company's operations.
+To maintain close oversight, Parkyn's father, James Parkyn, moved to the plantation to manage its operations directly.
 With his extensive background in agriculture and milling, James provided hands-on leadership, ensuring that the plantation delivered on its promises of productivity and fairness.